telliott99/SimpleView/SimpleView.md

 Open **MainWindowController.xib** and drag a button onto the window.
 Control-drag from the button to **File's Owner** and click on **button_pushedWithSender**.
 ![](figs/target_action.png)

 **File's Owner** is the blue cube on the left.
 The button is first selected before the drag.
 In the black box that appears after the drag you will see **button_pushedWithSender**.
-Our method has had **WithSender** appended to it.
+(Our method has had **WithSender** appended to it).

-Build and run and the log (in the Debug area) will show:
+Build and run and the log (in the Debug area) will show the first line of:

 ```css
 MyView:  draw